ceroberoz/inEditor/README.md

 - Underline: Because sometimes you need to underline stuff
 - ~~Strikethrough~~: For when you change your mind mid-sentence
 - Copy function: Easy peasy copy-paste!
+- Numbered lists: Organize your thoughts in order
+- Bullet points: Perfect for quick, easy-to-read lists

+## What's New?
+We've added some exciting new features to make your posts even more engaging:

+1. **Numbered Lists**: Great for step-by-step instructions or prioritized points.
+2. **Bullet Points**: Ideal for unordered lists or highlighting key ideas.

+These additions will help you structure your content more effectively and make your posts easier to read and understand.

 ## What's Cooking?
-We're working on making inEditor even more awesome!
-Some features are in the works, while others might be saying goodbye.
+We're constantly working on improving inEditor.
+Some features are in development, while others might be refined or removed based on user feedback.
 Stay tuned for updates!

 ## Known Quirks
-Right now, only the features mentioned above are working their magic.
-The rest are either on vacation or getting a makeover.
+Currently, only the features mentioned above are fully functional.
+We're working on perfecting other features and ironing out any kinks.

 ## Help Us Grow!
 Love inEditor?
 Have ideas to make it even better?
 We'd love to hear from you!
 Feel free to contribute, suggest features, or just say hi!